micmejia/bible-dump/AMPC/Matthew/Matt 2.md

-When they had listened to the king, they went their way, and behold, the star which had been seen in the east [^i]in its rising went before them until it came and stood over the place where the young Child was.
+When they had listened to the king, they went their way, and behold, the star which had been seen in the east in its rising went before them until it came and stood over the place where the young Child was.